No-Bake Chocolate Chip Cookie Pie {made with Chips Ahoy!}

 CLICK HERE TO PIN THIS FOR LATER

 Affiliate links are included in this post.
-I receive a small amount of compensation for anything purchased from these links, at no additional cost to you.
-Thank you for supporting The Kitchen is My Playground when you shop at Amazon.com.
+I receive a small amount of compensation for anything purchased from these links at Amazon.com, at no additional cost to you.

 1. This looks like such a fun pie!
 Love that it is no bake!
 Pinned!